sematext/docs/docs/guide/integrations-guide.md

 Essentially, you can report data from any system on your server or hosts by creating your own custom reports.

-To start monitoring your infrastructure you need to set up the appropriate Sematext monitoring agent.
+To start monitoring your IT infrastructure you need to set up the appropriate Sematext monitoring agent.
 You can choose from:

 - [Sematext Infra & App Agent](spm-client) (aka SPM Client or SPM